 It’s just like trying to chase happiness when you are the happiness!

-I will spend hours, days, months, just to “follow my unrealistic goals” I thought I was doing well, and I really thought I was making an headway.
+I will spend hours, days, months, just to “follow my unrealistic goals,” I thought I was doing well, and I really thought I was making headway.

 Have you ever focused on something so much, that you won’t realize that you are neglecting yourself?

 That’s what happens when you boil the ocean.
 You focus on the “task at hand” so much that you become selfish to yourself.
 And what’s the benefit anyway?
-It’s not like something good will come out from chasing the unrealistic goals.
+It’s not like something good will come out of chasing unrealistic goals.

 So it’s a double effect.
 You don’t get any benefits from the unrealistic goals and you suffer the consequences of neglecting yourself.